Glossary of frequently used terms

 What is TECENTRIQ?

-TECENTRIQ is a prescription medicine used to treat adults with:
+TECENTRIQ is a prescription medicine used to treat:

 • has spread to other parts of the body or cannot be removed by surgery, and